Live Online Classes

 ----> Classes meet for 60 minutes once per week in our online "classroom" in Canvas.
-Students can see and hear the teacher and the classroom whiteboard, and can communicate with the teacher via chat and audio.
+Students can see and hear the teacher and the classroom whiteboard, and can communicate with the teacher via chat.
 Students can attend the live class or watch the class recording 24/7.

-----> Students have a weekly homework assignment that they turn-in in at their "home room" in Canvas.
+----> Students have a weekly homework assignment that they turn-in at their "home room" in Canvas.

 ----> Students perform very realistic labs in our virtual lab and write lab reports which are turned-in at their "home room" in Canvas.
 (Professor Landry is obsessive about teaching students to write quality lab reports.)

 ----> Students take exams (approximately once every three weeks) at their "home room" in Canvas.

 ----> Student's grades for homework, lab reports, and exams are available to them in the Canvas gradebook in their "home room" as well as their current overall grade for the class.